javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 ...And we would like to create another `class Rabbit`.

-As rabbits are animals, `Rabbit` class should be based on `Animal`, have access to animal methods.
+As rabbits are animals, `Rabbit` class should be based on `Animal`, have access to animal methods, so that it can do what "generic" animals can do.

 The syntax to extend another class is: `class Child extends Parent`.